 “The natural state of motherhood is unselfishness.” – Jessica Lange.
 I love that quote because it is so true, and unfortunately when it comes to the stay at home mom vs working mom debate, the word “selfish” gets thrown around WAY.
 TOO.
 MUCH.

 I have had the privilege of being able to do it all–I was a full time working mom, a stay at home mom, and a part-time working mom.
 My schedule still flops back and forth on occasion.
 I believe this gives me a unique perspective to share some considerations with you.

 But first, I want you to push this idea of “selfishness” out of your head.
 Do not even let yourself think, “…but I feel selfish…”

 Here’s the deal: now that you’re a mom, prepare to feel guilty all the time.
 If you decide to do A, prepare to feel guilty that you didn’t do B. And if you did B, then understand you’re going to worry about not choosing A.

 In this modern age of social media and unintentional “comparison trapping”, moms are second-guessing themselves more than ever.

 As we begin to have this conversation, I need you to let go of the feelings that say “should”.
 “Should” is not a true qualifier here.
 When we use the word “should” as a mom, there is often guilt behind that world.

 (Now, obviously, I don’t mean in the sense of “I should make some lunch” or another similar usage–that’s different.
 I mean using the word “should” when there isn’t truly a right or wrong answer, and when your head and your heart are not aligned).

 Go into the rest of this article with an open mind.
-I’m going to share some things that helped me figure this out, and I hope it will help you, too.
+I’m going to share some things that helped me figure out if I should be a stay at home mom vs working mom, and I hope it will help you, too.

 The first thing I want to address is your heart.